RhythmFormer: Extracting Patterned rPPG Signals based on Periodic Sparse Attention: Introduction

 \section{Introduction}

 Blood Volume Pulse (BVP) is an important physiological signal, further allowing for the extraction of key vital signs such as heart rate (HR) and heart rate variability (HRV).
 Photoplethysmography (PPG) is a non-invasive monitoring method that utilizes optical means to measure changes in blood volume within living tissues.
 The physiological mechanism underlying BVP extraction from PPG is rooted in variations in light absorption and scattering due to changes in blood volume during cardiac contraction and relaxation in subcutaneous blood vessels.
-These variations result in periodic color signal alterations on imaging sensors, imperceptible to the human eye \cite{GREEN,deepphys}.
-Traditionally, BVP extraction required the use of contact sensors, introducing inconveniences and limitations.
-In recent years, non-contact methods for extracting BVP information, specifically remote photoplethysmography (rPPG), have garnered increasing attention \cite{review1,CVPR23,cvpr23-domain}.
+These variations result in periodic color signal alterations on imaging sensors, imperceptible to the human eye~\cite{GREEN,deepphys}.
+Traditionally, BVP extraction required the use of contact sensors~\cite{carrera2019pr,liu2022pr}, introducing inconveniences and limitations.
+In recent years, non-contact methods for extracting BVP information, specifically remote photoplethysmography (rPPG), have garnered increasing attention~\cite{pyvhr,review1}.
+These methods possess significant research value not only within the field of healthcare but also hold broad application prospects in a multitude of fields, including affective computing, deepfake detection, and anti-spoofing, among others~\cite{apptac23}.